sandialabs/JaqalPaq-extras/README.md

 # Python Jaqal Programming Package (JaqalPaq) Extras
-This repository contains extensions to the Jaqal-pup that may be useful for users.
+This repository contains extensions to JaqalPaq that may be useful for users.
 Support is provided on a "best effort" basis, and quality cannot be guaranteed.
 The primary content is compatibility with other Quantum programming toolsets, including transpiling.
 In particular, we include